kimh/locationkit-android-docs/source/index.md

 If successfully implemented, the consumer will receive a standard location services notification request dialog box presenting them with a request for location services and why the location services are being requested.

-If the consumer chooses not to authorize location services, SocialRadar Location Manager will suspend activity until the consumer authorizes location services.
+If the consumer chooses not to authorize location services, SocialRadar LocationKit will suspend activity until the consumer authorizes location services.

 ## 6. Ensuring it works